Camera-Guy/VRC-Avatar-PVP/README.md

 --Zone Prefabs--

-the fire zone fires tics on an interval on the fire layer (31)
+the fire zone fires a tic on an interval on the fire layer (31)

 the water zone makes player immune from fire (31) and cancels effect on that layer